Draymond Green apologizes, says, 'I was wrong'

 Steve says that all the discipline will still remain internal.
 The video did not change that. pic.twitter.com/v0UMTFIGqG— Jason Dumas (@JDumasReports) October 8, 2022

 Video of the altercation between Green and Poole was shared by TMZ earlier this week.
 Green went on to say that this video was hugely embarrassing, not just for him, Poole, or the team, but also the player’s families.
-He went on to say that his mother would not have liked what she saw in the video.
+He went on to say that he did not know how his mother would feel is she were to see the video.